Albedo 0.39: Instruments

 Vangelis plays all instruments.
-As well as synthesizers, other instruments include acoustic drums, bass, percussion, a xylophone, a gamelan (track 2), and recordings of the speaking clock and the Apollo moon landing.
+As well as synthesizers, other instruments include acoustic drums, bass, percussion, a xylophone, a gamelan (track 2), and recordings of the speaking clock and the Apollo Moon landing.
 The only vocal is the narrative on the closing title track by Vangelis' sound engineer, Keith Spencer-Allen.

 Composition

 "Pulstar" builds on a synthesizer pulse sequence, a main line and various other synthesizer brass lines.
 It ends with a recording of the speaking clock.
 "Freefall" builds on a gamelan sequence and a synthesizer line.
-"Mare Tranquillitatis" is a quiet synthesizer piece featuring recordings of several Apollo moon landings.
+"Mare Tranquillitatis" is a quiet synthesizer piece featuring recordings of several Apollo Moon landings.
 "Main Sequence" is propelled by a pulsed synthesizer sequence, along which a drums-based jazz track develops.
 It calms down and flows into the next song, "Sword of Orion", built on an arpeggio chord, melody, and percussion.

 On "Alpha", Vangelis employs a composing technique he would use extensively on later albums (e.g. Direct): a simple theme of a few bars is developed through increasingly complex instrumentation.
 Instruments include a slow synthesizer arpeggio, synthesizer mallet melody line, xylophone, percussion and (later) acoustic drums.
 The "Nucleogenesis" suite is a collage that conveys a somewhat darker mood, employing a church organ, an organ synthesizer pulse, various lines of Vangelis' patent synthesizer brass, acoustic drums and basses.
-The title track, "Albedo 0.39" builds on waxing and waning synthesizer chords and arpeggios, while a voice, reputedly the album's engineer Keith Spencer-Allen, narrates various physical properties of the Earth, such as its mass, length of the year in various measurements, and, finally, its albedo.
+The title track, "Albedo 0.39" builds on waxing and waning synthesizer chords and arpeggios, while a voice, reputedly the album's engineer Keith Spencer-Allen, narrates various physical properties ascribed to the Earth according to popular current theories, such as its mass, length of the year in various measurements, and, finally, its albedo.